-The University of Tulsa institutional assessment initiative, the Mission Statement Assessment Project (MSAP), uses direct and indirect assessments of students’ abilities to measure the accomplishment of institutional learning objectives.
-The following methods give feedback of student performance at multiple levels and in various ways across the curriculum:
+The University of Tulsa institutional assessment initiative, the Mission Statement Assessment Project (MSAP), uses direct assessments of students’ abilities to measure the accomplishment of institutional learning objectives.
+The following method gives feedback of student performance at multiple levels and in various ways across the curriculum:

 - HEIghtenTM scores are obtained from a standardized exam that is administered to students at the beginning and end of their undergraduate tenures.
 Students are tested on written communication, critical thinking, and intercultural competency.